“Do you contend with shadows?”

 ~The Dirge for Jamis – Dune – Frank Herbert 1965

-It will quickly become clear through my posts here that I am a Dune and Dune Universe fanatic.
-Dune has been sacred to me since the moment my father introduced me to Frank Herbert’s work.
-I listen to it and read it repeatedly and I find myself trying to infect others with the Dune bug, seeking out various editions, and collecting strange Arrakeen errata.
+It will quickly become clear quickly that I am a D U N E and overall Frank Herbert fanatic.
+The book has been sacred to me since the moment my dad first referenced D U N E in regard to its influence on George Lucas and Star Wars ~ a theory for another time.
+I listen to D U N E in audiobook form (full cast recording…) and read it repeatedly.
+I find myself seeking to infect others with the Herbert bug, seeking out various editions, and collecting strange Arrakeen errata.

-The quote above is from Paul Atreides in response to slaying Jamis in ritual combat.
-It appears among the quotes that introduce each new chapter in the book, in this specific case “Songs of Muad’Dib [Paul’s Fremen Name] by the Princess Irulan.
+The quote above is from the book’s protagonist, Paul Atreides, in the aftermath of slaying Jamis in ritual combat.
+It appears among the quotes that introduce each new chapter.

 Before diving into the full mindwander, I’ll preface with the simple fact that I am prone to suggestion.
-As a child this made me very gullible, as an ‘adult’ I find myself building spidery webs of analysis and connection between disparate concepts.
+As a child this made me very gullible.
+In adulthood, I find myself building spidery webs of analysis and connection between disparate concepts.
+A psychologist might call this apophenia, but that’s neither here nor there for the process at hand.

 “It is the face of his own evil shadow that grins at Western man from the other side of the Iron Curtain.”